noah-art3mis/autosimulacrum/README.md

 ## TODO

+-   fix " ' ’ “ … « »
+-   prompt for fixing the weird gender things
+-   discover how buffer orders the input files
 -   BUG this extracting method cuts off last letter of every line. not good

     -   other ways of extracting annotations